Lynch1206/DockerImge_exercise/Postergresql/document.md

 > In the future, I will try to create a notebook addresses using cloud SQL tool.

 ### docker
-The good thing about using Postergresql with docker is that we do not need to install the software locally.
+The good thing about using postregresql with docker is that we do not need to install the software locally.

-- Approach Postergresql with docker
+- Approach postregresql with docker
 `docker run --name MyPostgres -d -p 5432:5432 -v ~/Postgres:/var/lib/postgresql/data -e POSTGRES_DB=eflab -e POSTGRES_USER=admin -e POSTGRES_PASSWORD='12345' postgres:latest`

 > 使用 docker run 由 image 建立 container，當 Docker 發現本機沒有 image，會自動從 Docker Hub 下載。